Vocabulary for Cancer Research

 National Institute of Child Health and Human Development Terminology

-The National Institute of Child Health and Human Development Terminology and EVS have worked with numerous contributors from national and international academic, clinical, and research institutions to provide standardized terminology for coding pediatric clinical trials and other research activities.
-This terminology is included in NCIt and tagged as value sets for viewing or download.
+The National Institute of Child Health and Human Development Terminology and EVS worked with numerous contributors from national and international academic, clinical, and research institutions to provide standardized terminology for coding pediatric clinical trials and other research activities.
+You can view or download this terminology from NCIt as value sets.

 Terminology Mappings

 Terminology Mappings are curated, paired mappings between several supported terminologies to support data translation and cross-referencing.
-Mappings continue to be created based on the interests and needs of the research communities.
+You'll find newly created mappings based on the interests and needs of the research communities.

-Terminology Mappings can be searched, browsed, and downloaded through the Mappings tab in the NCI Term Browser.
+You can search, browse, and download Terminology Mappings through the Mappings tab in the NCI Term Browser.

 Accessing NCI Terminology Content